Fire and rescue services

 If you are arriving in Rwanda from an Ebola affected area, you're required to undergo thermal scanner screening.

-If you're transiting through DRC, the Rwandan Ministry of Health can impose a 21-day quarantine period before you travel.
+If you're transiting from the DRC, the Rwandan Ministry of Health may impose a 21-day quarantine period on your arrival.

 More information: